BEVTrack: A Simple and Strong Baseline for 3D Single Object Tracking in Bird's-Eye View: Method

 \subsection{Feature Extraction}

 To localize the target from surroundings accurately, we need to learn discriminative features from the point clouds.
-Instead of using a point-based backbone~\cite{PointNet, PointNet++, DGCNN} as in~\cite{P2B,M2Track,CXTrack}, we adopt a variant of VoxelNet~\cite{VoxelNet} as the shared backbone, which modifies the original architecture by removing residual connections, utilizing sparse 3D convolutions~\cite{submanifold, sparse_conv}, and choosing suitable network hyper-parameters, such as voxel size.
-Specifically, we voxelize the 3D space into regular voxels and extract the voxel-wise features of each non-empty voxel by a stack of sparse convolutions, where the initial feature of each voxel is simply calculated as the mean values of point coordinates within each voxel in the canonical coordinate system.
-The spatial resolution is downsampled 8 times by three sparse convolutions of stride 2, each of which is followed by several submanifold sparse convolutions~\cite{submanifold}.
+Instead of using a point-based backbone~\cite{PointNet,PointNet++,DGCNN} as in~\cite{P2B,M2Track,CXTrack}, we adopt VoxelNet~\cite{VoxelNet} as the shared backbone.
+Specifically, we voxelize the 3D space into regular voxels and extract the voxel features of each non-empty voxel by a stack of sparse convolutions, where the initial feature of each voxel is simply calculated as the mean values of point coordinates within each voxel in the canonical coordinate system.
+The spatial resolution is downsampled 8 times by three sparse convolutions~\cite{sparse_conv} of stride 2, each of which is followed by several submanifold sparse convolutions~\cite{submanifold}.
 Afterwards, we squeeze the sparse 3D features along the height dimension to derive the BEV features $\mathcal{X}_{t-1} \in \mathbb{R}^{H \times W \times C}$ and $\mathcal{X}_{t} \in \mathbb{R}^{H \times W \times C}$, where $H$ and $W$ denote the 2D grid dimension and $C$ is the number of feature channels.